How to Weld an Automotive Roll Cage Safely

 install roll cage securely

-Cut main hoop Guarantees precise fit
+Cut main hoop Creates a precise fit

-Check measurements Confirms structural integrity
+Check measurements Confirms alignment and clearance

 Proven Techniques for Strong, Durable Welds